 With the head rest attachment, the NeueChair is supremely comfortable, at least on par with the Titan Evo I would say.
 Both won’t leave you with any regrets in that deparment.

 Where the two chairs diverge in on value.
-In that respect the Titan Evo clearly offers more bang for the buck.
+In that respect the Titan Evo clearly offers more bang for the buck, and thus more “worth it” from a value perspective.
 The Titan Evo retails for just under $500, which is $100 less than the NeueChair without the headrest.
 At this price point you are getting a gaming chair that needs no additional tweaking to feel complete.
 From the supportive seat, excellent armrests to the magnetic neck pillow, it has you covered from head to toe out of the box.

 Should I get the NeueChair?